 Dr. Ron Dart

 Professor of Political Science at the University of Fraser Valley, B.C.
-Columbia
+Canada

 “At present, Africa accounts for a very minimal percentage of the world’s GDP with a share in global manufactured exports close to zero.
 This weak integration in the global economy is a result of the failure of most countries in Africa to become competitive trading partners in a broader range of economic activities worldwide.
 The economic, political and social premise of Unleashed is that the situation can and should be turned around, and the author sets a roadmap through which this transformation can be achieved.